 Cool and cloudy mornings with light rains/ drizzle over high ground areas, was experienced over most places bordering Mt.
 Kenya (Embu, Runyenjes, Chogoria, Chuka and Meru) during the Dekad.
 The maize crop is at flowering stage and performing poorly due to inadequate rainfall.
-Harvesting of the bean crop is complete in most areas with below normal yields being reported.
-Poor crop performance and wilting of the maize crop is being noted in the low lying areas of Embu, Meru, and Mbeere Districts maize crop due to insufficient rainfall with below normal yields being expected.
+Harvesting of the bean crop is complete in most areas with below normal yields being reported. in the low lying areas of Embu, Meru, and Mbeere Districts the maize crop has dried up due to insufficient rainfall.
 (Fig1&2)